jacomyma/mapping-controversies/_pages/tuto-1-11.md

 # Documents produced

-Keep somewhere, for sharing, the following document:
+Keep somewhere the following document somewhere for sharing:
 * The annotated network (JPEG or PNG)

 # Next tutorial